iwnnay/text-story-game-engine/README.md

     const { dataProviders } = GameEngine;

+For now we'll use the LocalDataProvider which can be found like this:

+    const { Local } = dataProviders;

 # What it can do
 At the moment... it can display some text.
 Yes, that's it.
 For now.